 |Cane Bay Frederiksted||Snorkeling Equipment Rental Service||(340) 772-0715||Central Frederiksted|

 |N2 The Blue||Snorkeling Tour Operator||(340) 772-3483||Central Frederiksted|

 |Sweet Bottom Dive Center||Snorkeling Tour Operator||(340) 778-3800||4.8 mi.
 Northeast of Central Frederiksted|

-For more information about snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out our detailed Caribbean snorkeling article.
+For more information concerning snorkeling, including helpful suggestions and tips for beginners and "pros" check out this detailed Caribbean snorkeling article.

 The beaches, a pier, and an artificial reef made of purposely sunken ships are just a few reasons that snorkeling in Frederiksted is top notch.
 Make sure you plan time to explore this magical and mysterious underwater world during your St. Croix getaway and you'll quickly see for yourself just why it is such a popular and important destination for the sport.